golark/algos/README.md

 - recursion: dissecting a problem into smaller instances of the same problem
 - divide-and-conquer: divide the problem into atomic units,

+1. sliding_window
-1. two pointers on both sides O(N)
+- two moving pointers
-- one pointer moving, one following
+- combined with hash maps to find occurrence of characters, permutation of elements

 2. fast & slow pointers
 - find middle of linked list
 - find cyclic linkedlist nodes, lenght of the cyclic section